uber/Python-Sample-Application/README.md

 To see a list of all available endpoints, please visit: [https://developer.uber.com/v1/endpoints/](https://developer.uber.com/v1/endpoints/)

-Have an for or improvement?
+Have an fix or improvement?
 -----------

 We’d love your pull requests and tickets on GitHub to make this sample code even better.